fdz-marco/SandiaMySQLi/README.md

 ## Formatting Functions :: Query

-**Cake** **_Formatting Functions :: Query_** are used to give format to fields and values previous of its use in a query.
+**Turbine** **_Formatting Functions :: Query_** are used to give format to fields and values previous of its use in a query.
 These functions are used to formatting the query itself.

 * **->format_parameters(array('field'=>'value', 'field'=>'value')** - format a quote an return and array of type: **_\`field\` = 'value'_**.
 The **value** field could be use also the next operators: =,!=,>,<,>=,<=,is like,is not like.
 * **->format_simple_query(string)** - parsing a query quoting the values: **?** for single quote ('') or **#** to ignoring quote.